 - Pie crust: in theory, any dough you use for making traditional pies can be used for a galette.
 I use the Perfect Flaky Pie Crust because it's not too sweet and perfect for a fruity filling with a caramel sauce.

 - Cinnamon sugar: white sugar with ground cinnamon.
-You can also use light brown sugar but keep in mind that the crust and apples will bake to a darker color.
+You can also use light brown sugar, but remember that the crust and apples will bake to a darker color.

 - Egg: a fresh egg is mixed with water to make an egg wash.